abr/abr.github.io/_pressreleases/01-NICE-LOIHI.md

 ABR’s Nengo is a neuromorphic compiler for building and simulating large-scale neural models for AI, robotics and neuroscience uses.
-Nengo models are built once and then can run on any of the backends that Nengo support, including: CPUs, GPUs, MPIs and neuromorphic hardware such as; Loihi, Spinnaker and BrainDrop.
+Nengo models are built once and then can run on any of the backends that Nengo supports, including: CPUs, GPUs, MPI and neuromorphic hardware such as Loihi, Spinnaker and BrainDrop.
 Nengo transforms a functional description of a neural model to a network of spiking or non-spiking neurons.
 Nengo provides an extensive framework and set of libraries for building applications, reducing the overhead for users to